The Multiversity: The Society of Super-Heroes: Conquerors of the Counter-World

 The second chapter, illustrated by Chris Sprouse and Karl Story, The Society of Super-Heroes: Conquerors of the Counter-World ("SOS") features the Society of Super-Heroes from Earth-20 and their villainous counterparts from Earth-40.
-The Society of Super-Heroes is a pulp-style Justice Society of America, led by Doc Fate, and had previously appeared in Superman Beyond.
+The Society of Super-Heroes is a pulp-style Justice Society of America, led by Doc Fate, and had previously appeared in Final Crisis: Superman Beyond.
 Morrison describes him as "kind of a Doc Savage-cum-Doctor Fate guy who teams with the Mighty Atom, the Immortal Man, Lady Blackhawk and her Blackhawks, and Abin Sur, the Green Lantern.
 It's all kind of a 1940s retro thing.
 As I say, it's a pulp take on superheroes," along with other recreated "primitive pulp characters".
 Morrison described this Earth as having a population of only "two billion people, even though it's 2012, as a result of a recent global war akin to World War II on Earth-20, albeit directed against a scion of the al-Ghul dynasty and an alliance of Arab/Islamic states called the "Desert Crescent".

 The story begins with Doctor (Doc) Fate assembling a group that includes the Immortal Man, the Atom of Earth-20 (The Mighty Atom), an all-female version of the Blackhawks and Green Lantern Abin Sur to face the threat of parallel Earth-40 being on a "collision course" with their own world.
-It is revealed that Earth-20 and Earth-40 share a binary orbit which causes their separate realities to overlap every 100,000 years.
+It is revealed that Earth-20 and Earth-40 share a binary orbit which causes them to overlap every 100,000 years.
 Earth-40 invades and devastates Earth-20, waging a global war against the Society of Super-Heroes in defense of their alternate universe.
-After five years of fighting, Doc Fate and his S.O.S. team are able to thwart a plan by Vandal Savage, Felix Faust, Parallax, Lady Shiva and an army of Savage's undead Necro-Men to conquer Earth-20.
+After five years of fighting, Doc Fate and his S.O.S. team thwart a plan by Vandal Savage, Felix Faust, Parallax, Lady Shiva and an army of Savage's undead Necro-Men to conquer Earth-20.
 Immortal Man stabs and kills Vandal Savage with a piece of the fallen meteorite that gave them both their powers thousands of years before.
-Savage is revealed to have planned and desired his own death, however, as the spilling of his immortal blood opens a gateway to the larger Multiverse.
+Savage is revealed to have planned and desired his own death, however, as his blood opens a gateway to the larger Multiverse.
 After remaining dormant for 3,000 years, a giant stone statue named Niczhuotan rises from the ground, re-animates and begins to speak.
 The story ends with Immortal Man calling out an S.O.S. for anyone on parallel Earths to come together and fight the coming invasion of Gentry forces.
 The Society of Super-Heroes: Conquerors of the Counter-World was published in September 2014.